 Sharing a dorm room can be stressful, especially if this is your first time with a roommate or if you’re rooming with someone you’ve never met before.
 But the good news is that having drama isn’t inevitable.
-Here’s how to collaborate with your roomie about dorm decorating so you can make the dorm room you’ve always dreamed of.
+Here’s how to decorate a dorm room while collaborating with your roomie, so you can make the dorm room you’ve always dreamed of.

 Even better, use these tools to communicate and design an award-winning dorm room!
 With OCM’s Room Goals Contest, you can both work towards a room that impresses and inspires this year’s dorm decor trends.
 If you’ve got a top look and style, you could even win $1,000 in tuition credit for the hard work (read on to find out how)!

 Get to Know One Another First

 Living in a tight space with someone you don’t really know can be intimidating.
 Before you talk decorating and design of your room, you’ll want to actually get to know the person you’ll be sleeping across from.
 If you haven’t moved in yet, set up a time to video chat or message through social media.
 If time is limited, set up a roommate date within the first week.

 Once you’ve gotten the basics out of the way, you’ll want to keep the convo rolling, and talking dorm room decor can be a great way to find where you two are similar and different.
 Send an email or two with some inspiration pics.
 Set up a secret board on Pinterest where you both can pin ideas.
 Discuss what you love about theirs versus what you love about yours.
 You may be surprised to find some common ground.

 Since you’ll probably buy at least 50% of your college items online, why not do it as a team.
 OCM is a great starting point to find matching or coordinating linens, throw pillows, carpets, and lighting.
 Check out other style sites for the smaller details like a fun, vintage mirror or funky, indoor planters.
 Share your shopping cart with them for approval.